neal-o-r/aireamhan/samplaí/README.md

 # Installation

-The language can be installed from PyPI, ```pip3 install aireamhan```.
+The language can be installed from PyPI, ```pip install aireamhan```.
 Once installed you can run the REPL or run procedures directly from files.

 ```
 $ áireamhán [path/to/procedure.air]